drew0716/fedbot/README.md

 FedBot is automatically kept up-to-date using a GitHub Actions workflow that runs every other day.
 It performs the following:

-1. Crawls the latest “About the Fed” pages
+1. Crawls the latest “About the Fed” and "FAQs" pages
 2. Extracts and chunks the content
 3. Rebuilds the vector index
 4. Updates `last_updated.txt` and `force_redeploy.txt`